Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Bagging Procedure to Estimate Optimal Values

 This section presents our approach.
 Instead of batching the data, we uniformly resample $k$ observations from $\bm\xi_{1:n}$ for many, say $B$, times.
 We use each resample to form an SAA problem and solve it.
 We then average all these resampled SAA optimal values.
 The resampling can be done with or without replacement (we will discuss some differences between the two).
 We summarize our procedure in Algorithm \ref{bagging}.

-In the output of Algorithm \ref{bagging}, the first term $\tilde Z_k^{bag}$ is the average of many bootstrap resampled SAA values, which resembles a bagging predictor by viewing each SAA as a ``base learner" \cite{breiman1996bagging}.
+In the output of Algorithm \ref{bagging}, the first term $\tilde Z_{n,k}^{bag}$ is the average of many bootstrap resampled SAA values, which resembles a bagging predictor by viewing each SAA as a ``base learner" (\cite{breiman1996bagging}).
 The quantity $\widehat{Cov}_*(N_i^*,\hat Z_k^*)$ in \eqref{IJ} is the covariance between the count of a specific observation $\xi_i$ in a bootstrap resample, denoted $N_i^*$, and the resulting resampled SAA value $\hat Z_k^*$.
-The quantity $\tilde\sigma_{IJ}^2=\sum_{i=1}^n\widehat{Cov}_*(N_i^*,\hat Z_k^*)^2$ is an empirical version of the so-called infinitesimal jackknife (IJ) estimator \cite{efron2014estimation}, which has been used to estimate the standard deviation of bagging schemes, including in random forests or tree ensembles \cite{wager2014confidence}.
-The additional constant factor $(n/(n-k))^2$ in the second line of \eqref{sigma_IJ} is a finite-sample correction specific to resampling without replacement.
-Although the IJ variance estimator is not affected by this factor in the asymptotic regime that we will discuss, we find it significantly improves the finite-sample performance of our method.
+The quantity $\tilde\sigma_{IJ}^2=\sum_{i=1}^n\widehat{Cov}_*(N_i^*,\hat Z_k^*)^2$ is an empirical version of the so-called infinitesimal jackknife (IJ) estimator (\cite{efron2014estimation}), which has been used to estimate the standard error of bagging schemes, including in random forests or tree ensembles (\cite{wager2014confidence}).
+The additional constant factor $(n/(n-k))^2$ in the second line of \eqref{sigma_IJ} is a correction specific to resampling without replacement that is required for consistency in the asymptotic regime where $k$ is of the same order as $n$.